 Litigation victories were chosen among the top California wins for the sixth consecutive year.

-Blake Stafford is an associate in the Washington, D.C. office and a member of the firm’s Supreme Court & Appellate Practice.
+Eric Konopka is an associate in the Washington, D.C. office of Latham & Watkins and a member of the firm’s Supreme Court & Appellate and Tax Controversy Practices.

 Mr. Konopka focuses on federal and state appellate litigation, with particular experience in complex tax, bankruptcy, and energy regulatory cases.
 He also regularly represents clients before federal and state trial courts around the country, the US Tax Court, and administrative agencies, preparing briefs and dispositive motions, and advising on appellate strategy.